 The How Hill Trust is based in an Edwardian thatched mansion which looks out over a 365 acre estate.
 This includes beautiful gardens, as well as an expanse of archetypal Broadland landscape.
 A main objective of the trust is the education of children about the Broads in conjuction with the Broads Authority (who own the nature reserve adjacent to How Hill).

 Strumpshaw Fen Nature Reserve

 This RSPB nature reserve offers a full range of Broadland habitats and wildlife.
 You can wander around the reedbeds, woodlands and orchand-filled meadows keeping your eyes peeled for marsh harriers, bitterns and kingfishers.
 'Activity rucksacks' and guided walks for birdwatching beginners are on offer to keep children entertained.

 You can enjoy a short circular walk around this RSPB nature reserve, wandering amongst the reedbeds, fens and pools.
 In the summer you can expect to be greeted by a riot of colour from wetland flowers, as well as the dulcet tones of hedge and reed warblers.
 In winter the flooded site attracts bitterns and shovelers.

-This nature reserve is the home of the Ted Ellis trust which is dedicated to preserving Wheatfen broad - an area of Specific Scientific Interest.
+This nature reserve is the home of the Ted Ellis Trust which is dedicated to preserving Wheatfen Broad - a Site of Special Scientific Interest.
 The reserve is well maintained to be easy accessible, in keeping with the trust's main aim that the land and wildlife can be easily enjoyed by both adults and children alike.

 Enjoy a walk in one of the UK's top ten reserves for dragonfly spotting and count how many you can see!